tianshu-orcl/websocket-client-template/README.md

 ## Start the client
 ##

-# Go to generated output folder
+# Go to generated output folder, excute the client and follow the instructions
 cd output
 node client.js
 ```